Use these 10 Strategies to Pay Off Student Loans Fast

-If you have multiple different loans, focus on paying extra towards the ones with a higher interest rate first.
+If you have multiple different loans, focus on making additional payments towards the ones with a higher interest rate first.
 This will allow you to get rid of your more expensive debt ASAP, which makes it less costly to repay what you owe.
 That can make it easier to become debt-free faster.

-9. Look for an employer offering student loan payoff help
+9. Look for an employer offering student loan debt payoff help

 10. Consider student loan refinancing

 If you have private student loans, refinancing them with a different private lender could help you reduce your interest rate and make it easier to figure out how to pay off private student loans faster.